-- Successfully implementing the stormwater management requirements of EISA, Executive Orders 13508 and 13514 by developing accountability and enforcement mechanisms to compel Federal agency compliance with these requirements. - DDOE is currently working with federal agencies to implement all of these executive orders-via an memorandum of understanding (MOU) with US EPA.
+• Successfully implementing the stormwater management requirements of EISA, Executive Orders 13508 and 13514 by developing accountability and enforcement mechanisms to compel Federal agency compliance with these requirements.

 Implications of Cuts to Federal Grant Funds for Water Quality Management

 Annual congressional allocations that fund water quality management activities in the District are expected to continue to decrease, further challenging the District's capacity to run an effective water quality management program.
 Specifically, allocations from the State Revolving Fund program and the Section 319 Nonpoint Source Management Program are expected to continue to decrease.